udayakumar-s/ej2-angular-docs/ej2-angular/treemap/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Treemap component
+# Getting started with Angular Treemap component

 This section explains you the steps required to create a TreeMap control and demonstrate the basic usage of the TreeMap control.